JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrency-overview.md

 GIF freezesmall2.gif

 * `freeze()` is a one-way operation.
 You can't _unfreeze_ something.
-* `freeze()` is not available in common Kotlin code, but several libraries  provide expect and actual declarations that allow you to use it in common code.
-However, if you're using a concurrency library, like `kotlinx.coroutines`, it will likely freeze data that crosses thread boundaries automatically.
+* `freeze()` is not available in shared Kotlin code, but several libraries provide expect and actual declarations for using it in shared code.
+However, if you're using a concurrency library, like [`kotlinx.coroutines`](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html), it will likely freeze data that crosses thread boundaries automatically.
 This is convenient, but may be a source of errors and confusion, especially if you are new to Kotlin/Native.
 There are techniques to avoid this and debug it when it happens.